 What do I mean by this?
 I mean that I visit websites all the time & have no idea what the site owner does.
-The site owner might be an individual or a business, but if it’s not obvious what they do, and therefore what their website is for, I’m not gonna stick around to try to find out.
+The site owner might be an individual or a business, but if it’s not obvious what they do, and therefore what their website is for, I’m not gonna stick around to try to find out, no matter how cool it might look.

 This isn’t street performing, where you can expect people to sidle up and hang around while you theatrically set your stage in anticipation … this is the internet, and there are a million other sites someone could be spending their time on, especially if they’re searching for something.
 That’s some tough love, but important to keep in mind if you want to improve your chances of success.
 So if you’re working on your author website, make sure people know not only that you’re an author, but also what kind of author, immediately.